Skip to Content

 How to grow sweet potato slips in water?

 This method of growing sweet potatoes can be a much longer drawn-out process than the soil method.
-I have used both methods every year for the past ten years and ALWAYS have better and faster results with the soil method.
+I have used both ways yearly for the past ten years and ALWAYS have better and faster results with the soil method.
 But to ensure I provide you with all the information possible, I also include this method as it does work.

 For the toothpick method, you stick 3 or 4 cocktail sticks into a sweet potato approximately halfway up the length of the tuber.
-Place this into a glass jar and fill it with clean tepid water until about 2 inches of the bottom of the tuber is covered in water.
-This is then placed on a south-facing windowsill, or better still, in a lit heated propagator such as the Vitopod, I use here.
+Place this into a glass jar and fill it with clean tepid water until about 2 inches of the bottom of the tuber is covered.
+This is placed on a south-facing windowsill or in a heated lit propagator like the Vitopod I use here.

-It is important to provide good light and heat for the tuber to start to root.
+It is essential to provide good light and heat for the tuber to start to root.
 This will send roots into the water and eventually will sprout some shoots.
-These will start to grow slowly at first.
+These will begin to grow slowly at first.

-As the plant grows a larger root system, these shoots will grow quicker and become more prolific.
+As the plant grows a more extensive root system, these shoots will grow quicker and more prolific.
 It may become necessary to ensure water levels do not drop.
 You may also require to change the water intermittently to prevent the tuber from rotting.

 sweet potato toothpick method